-- 1. whether the results of the analysis summarized in the Water Body Records Review report prepared under Subsection 30(2) are correct or require correction, and identifying any required corrections - 2. whether any additional waterbodies exist, other than those that were identified in the Water Body Records Review report prepared under Subsection 30(2) - 3. the boundaries, located within 120 m of the project location, of any water body that was identified in the records review or the site investigation - 4. the distance from the project location to the boundaries determined under Clause 3.
+- 1. whether the results of the analysis summarized in the Water Body Records Review Report (Hatch Ltd., 2012a) prepared under Subsection 30(2) are correct or require correction, and identifying any required corrections - 2. whether any additional waterbodies exist, other than those that were identified in the Water Body Records Review Report (Hatch Ltd., 2012a) prepared under Subsection 30(2) - 3. the boundaries, located within 120 m of the project location, of any water body that was identified in the records review or the site investigation - 4. the distance from the project location to the boundaries determined under Clause 3.

-The Water Body Site Investigation Report (Hatch Ltd., 2010b) was prepared to meet these requirements.
+The Water Body Site Investigation Report (Hatch Ltd., 2012b) was prepared to meet these requirements.